danpush/t-rex-game-bot/README.md

 # T-Rex Game Bot
 A bot that plays the Google Chrome T-Rex game for you.
 The highest score this bot got to is over 100 000.
 It can consistantly hit around 50 000 points.

-Keep in mind this currently doesnt use doesn't use key inputs, but controls directly from [chromium.](https://cs.chromium.org/chromium/src/components/neterror/resources/offline.js)
+Keep in mind this currently doesnt use doesn't use key inputs, but rather direct function calls to the game

 ![HighScore](https://i.imgur.com/uAlZzuq.png)